bloomberg/memray/README.md

 memray3.x flamegraph my_script.2369.bin
 ```

-This will produce an html file with a flame graph of the memory usage that you can inspect with your favorite browser.
-There are multiple other reporters that you can use to generate other types of reports, some of them generating a terminal-based output and some of them generate an html file.
-Here is an example of such flamegraph:
+This will produce an HTML file with a flame graph of the memory usage that you can inspect with your favorite browser.
+There are multiple other reporters that you can use to generate other types of reports, some of them generating terminal-based output and some of them generating HTML files.
+Here is an example of a Memray flamegraph:

 <img src="https://github.com/bloomberg/memray/blob/main/docs/_static/images/flamegraph_example.png?raw=true" align="center"/>

 # Native mode

 Memray supports tracking native C/C++ functions as well as Python functions.
-This can be especially useful when profiling applications that have C extensions (such as `numpy`, `pandas`, …) as this allows to have a holistic vision of how much memory is allocated by the extension and how much is allocated by Python itself.
+This can be especially useful when profiling applications that have C extensions (such as `numpy` or `pandas`) as this gives holistic vision of how much memory is allocated by the extension and how much is allocated by Python itself.

-To activate native tracking, you need to provide the `--native` argument when using the run subcommand:
+To activate native tracking, you need to provide the `--native` argument when using the `run` subcommand:

 ```shell
 python3.x -m memray run --native my_script.py
 ```

-This will automatically add native information to the result file and it will be automatically detected by any reporter (such the flamegraph or table reporters) and the information will be displayed accordingly.
+This will automatically add native information to the result file and it will be automatically used by any reporter (such the flamegraph or table reporters).
 This means that instead of seeing this in the flamegraphs:

 <img src="https://github.com/bloomberg/memray/blob/main/docs/_static/images/mandelbrot_operation_non_native.png?raw=true" align="center"/>

-You will now be able to see what's happening under the Python calls:
+You will now be able to see what's happening inside the Python calls:

 <img src="https://github.com/bloomberg/memray/blob/main/docs/_static/images/mandelbrot_operation_native.png?raw=true" align="center"/>

-When the different reporters display native information they will normally use a different color for the Python frames and the native frames but this can also be distinguished by looking at the file location in every frame (Python frames will generally be generated from files with a .py extension while native frames will be generated from files with .c, .cpp or .h extensions).
+Reporters display native frames in a different color than Python frames.
+They can also be distinguished by looking at the file location in a frame (Python frames will generally be generated from files with a .py extension while native frames will be generated from files with extensions like .c, .cpp or .h).

 # Live mode

-Memray supports live mode, which will run a script or a module in a terminal-based interface that allows you to interactively inspect the memory usage of the script or module.
+Memray's live mode runs a script or a module in a terminal-based interface that allows you to interactively inspect its memory usage while it runs.
 This is useful for debugging scripts or modules that take a long time to run or that exhibit multiple complex memory patterns.
 You can use the `--live` option to run the script or module in live mode:

 ```shell
     python3.x -m memray run --live my_script.py